alert the emergency room, i'm using the snowblower

 snowblower2.jpg

-The lesson formally began with him saying it weighed 200 pounds which is almost twice my size and ended with a deep pause, a penetrating stare, and an emphatic warning that should I ever find the whirling animal getting further and further away from our home while I am being dragged along like a mound of slush, I should “JUST LET GO AND IT WILL STOP!”
+The lesson formally began with him saying the snowblower weighed two hundred pounds, almost twice my size, and ended with a deep pause, a penetrating stare, and an emphatic warning that, should I ever find the whirling dervish getting further and further away from the house with me being dragged along like a mound of slush, I should JUST LET GO AND IT WILL STOP.”

-“See, I’m choking you and the choke is on but your throat is cut off.”
+“See, I’m choking you and the choke is on, but your throat is cut off.”

-“JUST LET GO,” I sputtered and after we both regained consciousness he swaggered back to the machine like a cowboy to his horse and finally choked or un-choked it instead of me.
+JUST LET GO AND MAKE IT STOP,” I sputtered, and he swaggered back to the machine like a cowboy to his horse and finally choked—or unchoked—it instead of me.

-He has seen me burned, stabbed, sprained and broken by everyday events so often, that he waited with a mixture of entertainment and fear wondering if this would be my finest hour or my latest trip to the emergency room.
+He has seen me burned, stabbed, sprained, and broken by everyday events so often that he waited with a mixture of entertainment and fear, wondering if this would be my finest hour or my latest trip to the emergency room.

-Except by the next day when he suggested I practice my skills, with more snow coming and him going out-of-town, the idea seemed as foreign to me as if we were in the Caribbean and the driveway was underwater.
+Except by the next day when he suggested I practice my skills, the idea seemed as foreign to me as if we were on the ocean and the driveway was underwater.
 I couldn’t even remember how to get the machine out of the garage.
-“Do I have to turn it on first?
+Do I have to turn it on first?
 What if it rams into my car?
-What if I forget to open the garage door and my snowblower and I die from our own respective chokes?”
+What if I forget to open the garage door and my snowblower and I die from our respective chokes?

 send me an e-mail